 In this market, built in 1914, you’ll feel like you were in a small village.
 Here, you can admire the wooden newsstands, fountains, glazed tiles and, of course, you can also buy all sorts of fresh food and even eat at a small restaurant.

 - Information: this market is closed until 2020 for renovations.

 Aliados Avenue (Avenida dos Aliados)

-Begin your visit to this place in the end of the avenue, where you can admire the wonderful city hall building.
+Begin your visit to this place at the end of the avenue, where you can admire the wonderful city hall building.
 Then, go downwards to Praça da Liberdade and turn right to Rua dos Clérigos.

 This is perhaps the most popular avenue and one of the main passage points for those visiting Porto and its historic centre.